sansculo/otruth/content/posts/request-to-stop-abusing-Obyte-funds.md

 ---
-title: "Request to stop abusing Obyte funds"
+title: "Request to stop abusing Obyte funds (rejected)"
 date: 2020-06-22T15:45:25+01:00
 draft: false
 description: "A request made to Tony Churyumoff and Steve Safronoff to stop abusing undistributed Obyte funds, a request they both rejected"